Where are my files?

 ~HOME prefix referenced a

 disk location, so we kept that name for backwards compatibility.
-Use the

 The Toolbox images that you see are part of the